Neale Daniher: Illness and death

-Daniher was diagnosed with motor neurone disease (MND) in 2013 and the diagnosis was made public the following year.
-As of 2025, MND is incurable.
-Daniher decided to dedicate the remainder of his life to educating Australians about the disease.
-He became co-founder and patron of the charity, FightMND, which raises money for research through major events, direct donations and the sale of clothing and merchandise including blue and grey beanies.
-The annual King's Birthday match between Melbourne and Collingwood has partnered with the Big Freeze charity organisation since 2015 as a fundraiser event for MND research.
+Daniher was diagnosed with motor neurone disease (MND) in 2013, with the diagnosis made public the following year.
+He became a prominent advocate for motor neurone disease awareness and research, and was the co-founder and patron of the charity FightMND.
+The organisation raises funds for research and care through major events, direct donations, and the sale of merchandise, most notably blue-and-grey beanies.
+Since 2015, the annual King's Birthday match between Melbourne and Collingwood has partnered with FightMND's Big Freeze campaign as a fundraiser for MND research.
 The Neale Daniher Trophy, awarded to the match's best player, is named in his honour.

+Daniher died on 25 May 2026, aged 65.
+Following his death, landmarks across Melbourne were lit in light blue, including the MCG, Flinders Street Station, the CityLink tunnel, Bolte Bridge, and the Arts Centre Melbourne spire.

+On 10 June 2026, Daniher was honoured at a state funeral at the MCG.
+The service was attended by 1,000 people, including the prime minister Anthony Albanese, the Victorian premier Jacinta Allan, and Craig Drummond, the chair of the AFL.

 Honours

-Daniher received a Member of the Order of Australia (AM) award in the 2016 Queen's Birthday Honours list for his efforts in raising awareness of MND and raising funds to help find a cure for the disease.
+Daniher was appointed a Member of the Order of Australia (AM) in the 2016 Queen's Birthday Honours list for his efforts in raising awareness of MND and raising funds to help find a cure for the disease.
+He helped FightMND raise more than A$140 million, with more than A$117 million directly invested into research and care.
 He was promoted to Officer of the Order of Australia (AO) in the 2021 Queen's Birthday Honours for "distinguished service to people with Motor Neurone Disease and their families through advocacy, public education and fundraising initiatives".

 In 2025, Daniher was named Australian of the Year in recognition of his fundraising and determination in fighting MND.